mizoirdighi/simple-demp/README.md

-# simple-demp
+# Simple Example Repository

-This is a simple repository for training
+This is just an example repository for trainin purpose.